 Banking: Access to reliable banking services can be complicated due to the fluctuation of the regulatory landscape.
 Many banks hesitate to do business with CBD and cannabis companies, for fear of significant risk or burdensome supervision.
-Often, CBD businesses are forced to change banks or experience the abrupt closure of a merchant account, which can severely disrupt operations.
+Often, CBD businesses are forced to change banks or experience the abrupt closure of a merchant account, which can seriously disrupt operations.

 Payment processing: Similarly, payment processors present high rates and other challenges for CBD companies.
-Slovik said Visa recently cut all CBD businesses, leaving it able only to accept MasterCard and Discover for payments.
+Slovik said Visa recently cut all CBD businesses, leaving it able to only accept MasterCard and Discover for payments.

-Each of these challenges is likely to be resolved as more precise regulation appears, but in the meantime, CBD companies must remain adaptable and well informed.
+Each of these challenges is likely to be resolved as more concrete regulation appears, but in the meantime, CBD companies must remain adaptable and well informed.
 Changes in the industry occur day by day, so preparing backup plans in advance could save you a great deal of time and money in case the worst happens.

 The CBD is a great business opportunity, if you approach it correctly

 The opportunity for growth in the CBD industry is unparalleled.
 The cannabis industry is one of the fastest-growing in the nation, and the CBD is one of the fastest-growing sectors of that industry.
-Especially after the approval of the Agricultural Law of 2018, hemp CBD products increase at high speed.
+Especially after the approval of the Agricultural Law of 2018, hemp CBD products proliferate at high speed.
 If you want to start a CBD business, you are not alone.